T. K. Sreepada Rao

-Dr. T. K. Sreepada Rao (born 4 June 1943) is a well known nephrologist of Indian origin in the U.S. His biggest scientific achievement is discovering two new renal diseases namely Nephropathy associated with Intravenous heroin addiction in early 1970s, and Nephropathy associated with HIV infection in early 80's.
-His professional achievement was to transport two cadaver donor kidneys from New York to Bombay, and participate in the renal transplantation when such concept was unknown in India.
+T. K. Sreepada Rao (born 4 June 1943) is an Indian-American nephrologist and academic.
+His biggest scientific achievement is discovering two new renal diseases: nephropathy associated with intravenous heroin addiction in early 1970s, and nephropathy associated with HIV infection in early 1980s.
+He successfully transported two cadaver donor kidneys from New York to Bombay and participated in the renal transplantation.
 He has more than 130 scientific publications to his credit.
-He is one of the few International Medical Graduates who has a Tenured Professorship in a Medical School in the United States.
+He is one of the few international medical graduates who has a tenured professorship in a medical school in the United States.

 Early life

 Rao was born in a Madhwa family in Kolar, Karnataka, India.
-He was the fifth child of T.K.
-Krishnamurthy Rao and Nagamma.
-His father was Railway Station master who died of a Heart attack when Sreepad was 6 year old.
+He was the fifth child of T. K. Krishnamurthy Rao and Nagamma.
+His father was a railway station master who died of a heart attack when Rao was six years old.